 Partnering with agencies, businesses, ethnic minorities, organizations and others at this level will have greatest effect.
 Bringing comprehensive, current, specific data to help inform decisions at this level is a way to enter into the decision-making process directly and to avoid the posture of always attempting to repeal or revise decisions already made.

-The last confirmed sighting in the wild of the Carolina Parakeet was in 1910; the last individual perished in captivity at the Cincinnati Zoo in 1918.
+The last confirmed sighting in the wild of the Carolina Parakeet was in 1910 (ludovicianus); the last , lonely individual of this species perished in captivity at the Cincinnati Zoo in 1918.